nishant0363/Nishant-Accenture-Agent/README.md

 ## 📊 Example Use Cases

-- “What were the top 5 products by sales in Q1 2023?”
+- “What were the top 5 products by sales”
-- “Which region had the most frequent inventory stockouts?”
+- “low sales products?”
-- “Compare our January pricing to competitor benchmarks.”
+- “Store 48 sales?”

 **Workflow**:
 Natural language → LLM interpretation → Pandas code generation → Result display